fossas/spectrometer/README.md

 fossa2 analyze --fossa-api-key your-key-goes-here
 ```

-**NOTE:** If leaked, your FOSSA API key can grant an attacker access to your FOSSA
-projects, and should be kept secret.
-For this reason, we recommend supplying
-the API key with the environment variable, especially in a shared environment
-like a CI/CD server.
+**NOTE:** *If leaked, your FOSSA API key can grant an attacker access to your FOSSA projects, and should be kept secret.
+For this reason, we recommend the API key with the environment variable, especially in a shared environment like a CI/CD server.*

 By default, the program will analyze the current working directory.
 If you need
 to run in a different directory, you can simply pass that directory as an argument.